Goal Zero Yeti 1000 Review: Is It Worth It? (2021)

 Now I understand that some energy will always be lost in conversion, but losing NEARLY HALF of the solar charge is just not good.

 As a green citizen, I’d prefer to use solar power, but the Yeti 1000 really puts me off doing it now.
-I don’t have an eternity.
+I don’t have an eternity to spend.

 Considering the steep $1,200 price tag, the Yeti 1000 doesn’t come with an Anderson Pole connector or an 8mm plug for connecting solar panel kits — these need to be purchased separately.